-Today I have with me Rachelle Poth, she is the author of In Other Words & Unconventional.
+Today I have with me Rachelle Poth; she is the author of In Other Words & Unconventional.
 Rachelle is also a consultant, speaker, educator, and Pres. #iSTETEN.
 During this episode, Rachelle shares her teaching journey.
-Surprisingly she did not always want to be a teacher but she loved to learn.
+Surprisingly she did not always want to be a teacher but loved learning.
 She didn't know she wanted to be a teacher until she was a junior in college.
 Rachelle is a rockstar educator, author, and speaker.
 Let's dive into her story a little bit more.

-Rachelle shares about the importance of broadening your perspective as a future teacher.
-You never know what your path is - get involved in different grade levels and subject areas in which you are going to be certified.
+Rachelle shares the importance of broadening your perspective as a future teacher.
+You never know your path - get involved in different grade levels and subject areas in which you will be certified.
 You make a difference in the life of a child. 💡Dr. Fecich fun fact: You make a difference in the classroom even if you are there only for a week or a day.

 How do you make yourself stand out as a student-teacher in a highschool ?